U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Natural Gas Consumption

-EIA projects that U.S. total natural gas consumption will average 76.3 billion cubic feet per day (Bcf/d) in 2015 and 75.2 Bcf/d in 2016, compared with an estimated 73.3 Bcf/d in 2014.
-Growth is largely driven by demand in the industrial and electric power sectors, while residential and commercial consumption is projected to decline in 2015 and 2016.
-Natural gas consumption in the power sector to grow by 11.5% in 2015 and then decrease by 3.3% in 2016.
+EIA projects that U.S. total natural gas consumption will average 76.3 billion cubic feet per day (Bcf/d) in 2015 and 75.8 Bcf/d in 2016, compared with an estimated 73.5 Bcf/d in 2014.
+Consumption growth is largely driven by demand in the industrial and electric power sectors, while residential and commercial consumption are projected to decline in 2015 and 2016.
+EIA projects natural gas consumption in the power sector to grow by 11.5% in 2015 and then decrease by 3.3% in 2016.
 Natural gas prices, which are expected to remain below $3 per million British thermal units (MMBtu) through November, support increased use of natural gas for electricity generation in 2015.
-Industrial sector consumption increases by 5.6% and 1.9% in 2015 and 2016, respectively, as new industrial projects come online, particularly in the fertilizer and chemicals sectors, come online late this year and next year, and as industrial consumers take advantage of low natural gas prices.
+Industrial sector consumption increases by 4.9% and 2.5% in 2015 and 2016, respectively, as new industrial projects come online, particularly in the fertilizer and chemicals sectors, come online late this year and next year, and as industrial consumers take advantage of low natural gas prices.
 Natural gas consumption in the residential and commercial sectors is projected to decline in both 2015 and 2016.

 Natural Gas Production and Trade

-EIA expects that marketed natural gas production will increase by 2.9 Bcf/d (3.8%) and 1.7 Bcf/d (2.2%) in 2015 and 2016, respectively.
-This increase reflects continuing strong production in the Lower 48 states, which more than offsets the long-term declining production in the Gulf of Mexico.
-Although natural gas prices have fallen dramatically in recent months, EIA expects that increases in drilling efficiency and growth in oil production (albeit at a slower rate) will continue to support growing natural gas production in the forecast.
-Additionally, preliminary data indicate freeze-offs modestly reduced production in January, but production has quickly recovered and growth continues.
-With most growth expected to come from the Marcellus Shale, a backlog of drilled but uncompleted wells will continue to support production growth, as new pipelines come online to deliver Marcellus natural gas to markets in the Northeast.
+EIA expects that marketed natural gas production will increase by 3.8 Bcf /d (5.0%) and 1.5 Bcf/d (1.9%) in 2015 and 2016, respectively.
+EIA expects moderate production growth through 2016, with increases in the Lower 48 states, which more than offsets the long-term declining production in the Gulf of Mexico.
+Although natural gas prices have fallen dramatically in recent months, EIA expects that increases in drilling efficiency and growth in oil production (albeit at a slower rate) will continue to support growing natural gas production in the forecast despite relatively low natural gas prices.
+Most of the growth is expected to come from the Marcellus Shale, a backlog of drilled but uncompleted wells will continue to support production growth, as new pipelines come online to deliver Marcellus natural gas to markets in the Northeast.